Sawmonabo/wundergraph-twitter-clone/README.md

 ## WunderGraph INIT
-<p>Now that we have setup our skeleton structure for our Twitter-Clone let's move on to adding WunderGraph to our application to help simpilize our lives.
+<p>Now that we have setup our skeleton structure for our Twitter-Clone let's move on to adding WunderGraph to our application to help simpilify our lives.

 * First, let's start with opening up our terminal and typing the command:
   ```js